 Undergraduate enrollment: 5,665

 USD is a medium-sized private university in San Diego.
-Not to be confused with UCSD, University of San Diego has 42 degree offerings available to its 5,600 undergrads.
+Not to be confused with UCSD, the University of San Diego has 42 degree offerings available to its 5,600 undergrads.
 The college consists of six schools, including the most recent, the Joan B. Kroc School of Peace Studies, which opened in 2007 and offers Master’s level courses.

 23. Loyola Marymount University